This post may contain affiliate links. Please read my disclosure policy for more details.

 This fresh melt-in-your-mouth ricotta cream uses only 3 ingredients, it’s ready in minutes and pairs beautifully with berries or shortbread cookies.

-Ricotta cheese is definitely a staple in Italian cuisine, and I’ve already shared quite a few ricotta recipes including this collection of wonderful ricotta desserts that features lovely muffins, cakes and more!
+Ricotta cheese is a staple in Italian cuisine, and I’ve already shared quite a few ricotta recipes including this collection of wonderful ricotta desserts that features lovely muffins, cakes and more!

-Today I’m back with another super easy recipe inspired by the creamy cheese filling used for the iconic Sicilian cannoli.
+Today, I’m back with another super easy recipe inspired by the creamy cheese filling used for the iconic Sicilian cannoli.

 But don’t let the simplicity fool you – this ricotta cream is so delicious, soft, fluffy, and perfect to please everyone!